-This bird is a rare endemic species of the island and was first described in 1905 by Mr. J.H.
+This bird is a rare endemic species on the island and was first described in 1905 by Mr. J.H.
 Riley.
 A genetic study was published in 1998 in “The Auk” by Irby Lovette and colleagues, which compared the DNA with warblers found in Barbuda, Puerto Rico and St. Lucia.
-This evidence confirmed that the three are separate species and in 2000 the American Ornithologists’ Union officially split them into three species.
-Although not endangered, a study has never been done to date on the Barbuda Warbler so numbers are unknown.
-Such a study has been considered by ornithologist Dr. Cindy Staicer from Dalhousie University, Halifax, Nova Scotia, and John Mussington, Barbuda, which would document these unique birds and their numbers for the first time.
-It’s envisaged that this bird can be used as the focus for encouraging further conservation efforts on Barbuda.
+The evidence confirmed that the three are separate species and in 2000 the American Ornithologists’ Union officially split them into three species.
+Although not endangered, a study has never been done to date on the Barbuda Warbler so numbers are unknown, but they are easily found hopping through the undergrowth out in the bush and in local gardens.

 Magnificent Frigate Bird – Man O’ War

 Barbuda is best known for our enormous nesting colony of Magnificent Frigate Birds Fregata magnificens, one of the most fascinating bird species anywhere in the world – an aerial pirate of supreme daring and a flyer of consummate skill.

 Frigate Birds cannot walk or swim, having very short legs and small feet.
 They spend their time in the air or perched on a mangrove bush limb.
 With an eight-foot wingspread and only an average of three-pound body weight, the Frigates have a wingspan-to-weight ratio that allows them to soar effortlessly on ocean breezes for days at a time.